PalisadoesFoundation/talawa-api/docs/docs/auto-docs/fastifyPlugins/performance/variables/default.md

 Fastify plugin that adds performance tracking to all requests.
 - Attaches a performance tracker to each request
 - Adds Server-Timing headers to responses
-- Provides /metrics/perf endpoint for recent performance snapshots
+- Provides /metrics/perf endpoint for recent performance snapshots (requires authentication)
 - Exposes getMetricsSnapshots for background worker metrics aggregation

 ## Parameters